mitchdowd/jnipp/README.md

 ## Configuration

-By default, *jnipp* uses std::exception and std::string to represent exception and string classes.
-If you wish, you can update the type definition in `types.h` to refer to your own exception and string classes if you so choose.
+By default, *jnipp* uses std::runtime_error as the base exception class.
+If you wish, you can update the type definition in `types.h` to refer to your own exception class if you so choose.
+It just needs a `const char*` constructor.

-Bear in mind that they must behave like the standard library equivalents to a certain degree (i.e. accepting `const char*` constructors, etc).